shadowhen/shadowhen/README.md

 # Hello, I'm Henry 👋

-I am a college student at public university, and I will be a new graduate in early December.
+I am a college student at public university.

 As a college student and soon to be new graduate, I'm interested in game development, web development, virtual reality, and augmented reality.
 I enjoy working on exciting new problems, learning new tools, and picking up new skills.